When Does Translation Require Context? A Data-driven, Multilingual Exploration: Introduction

-In this paper, we fill this gap by proposing a \emph{data-driven, semi-automatic methodology for identifying salient phenomena} that require context for translation, and we apply this method to create a \emph{multilingual benchmark testing these discourse phenomena}.
-This is done through several steps.
+In this paper, we identify sentences that contain discourse phenomena through a \emph{data-driven, semi-automatic methodology}.
+We apply this method to create a \emph{multilingual benchmark testing discourse phenomena} in the domain of MT.
 First, we develop P-CXMI (\S\ref{section:cxmi}) as a metric to identify when context is helpful in MT, or more broadly text generation in general.
 Then, we perform a systematic analysis of words with high P-CXMI to find categories of translations where context is useful (\S\ref{section:thematic}).
-This allows us to identify novel discourse phenomena that to our knowledge have not been addressed previously (e.g.~consistency of formality and verb forms), without requiring language-specific domain knowledge.
+We identify novel discourse phenomena that to our knowledge have not been addressed previously (e.g. consistency of verb forms), without requiring \textit{a-priori} language-specific knowledge.
 Finally, we design a series of methods to automatically tag words belonging to the identified classes of ambiguities (\S\ref{section:automatic}) and we evaluate existing translation models for different categories of ambiguous translations (\S\ref{section:benchmark}).

-We perform our study on a parallel corpus spanning 14 language pairs, over which we compare translation ambiguity and model performance.
-Somewhat surprisingly, we find that the context-aware methods, while improving on translation evaluation metrics, only perform slightly better in our benchmark, hinting that improvements on these metrics might be due to factors other than context usage \cite{kim-etal-2019-document}.
+We examine a parallel corpus spanning 14 language pairs, measuring translation ambiguity and model performance.
+We find that the context-aware methods, while improving on standard evaluation metrics, only perform significantly better than context-agnostic baselines for certain discourse phenomena in our benchmark.
+Our benchmark provides a more fine-grained evaluation of translation models and reveals weaknesses of context-aware models, such as verb form cohesion.
 We also find that DeepL, a commercial document-level translation system, does better in our benchmark than its sentence-level ablation and Google Translate.
-We hope that the released benchmark and code, as well as our findings, will spur targeted evaluation of discourse phenomena in MT to cover more languages and a wider variety of phenomena in the future.
+We hope that the released benchmark and code, as well as our findings, will spur targeted evaluation of discourse phenomena in MT to cover more languages and more phenomena in the future.